 Policy Development Process Manual

-As outlined before, in order to enhance flexibility of the Policy Development Process, the PDP-WT proposes to incorporate the details as well as further guidance on how to manage a PDP in a Policy Development Process Manual that would become an integral part of the GNSO Council Operating Procedures.
+As outlined before, in order to enhance flexibility of the Policy Development Process, the PDP-WT proposes to incorporate the details as well as further guidance on how to manage a PDP in a Policy Development Process Manual that would become an integral part of the GNSO Operating Procedures.
 Below is the WT proposed form of a PDP Manual that contains the main elements based on the recommendations outlined in the previous chapters.

 PDP Manual - Introduction